 Embarkation and welcome onboard

-I’ve been on two cruises before joining Running on Waves.
+I’ve been on a few cruises before joining Running on Waves.
+One with Swan Hellenic around the British Isles which was wonderful.
 One was a small catamaran that I took around the British Virgin Islands, where we dragged our small backpacks onboard and then cooked ourselves dinner.
 The other cruise was on a mega-cruise ship, the kind that holds thousands of passengers, which I took around the southern Caribbean.
 The embarkation for the big cruise was regimented, crowded and exhausting.
 Running on Waves sits high above these other experiences.

 The cruise’s success owes a lot to their hard work, efficiency and all-around excellent customer service, which starts the second you step onboard.
 Having been relieved of the burden of your luggage at a very quick check-in, you’re welcomed on board with a cold hand towel, a crisp glass of Prosecco, and a selection of canapés.
 Sitting in the Ocean Bar, sipping wine, nibbling on snacks and getting to meet your fellow guests offers very relaxed embarkation, devoid of the disorienting process of locating your cabin or scrambling around to find your luggage.
 By the time you’ve finished your drinks, your luggage has been deposited in your cabin.
 You then have enough time to change for dinner and to watch the ship leave Piraeus port just before your first dinner is served.